 - CHARLES BUKOWSKI, Barfly (1987).
 According to the IMDb, the great Los Angeles writer/drunk also wrote two obscure short films (1984's The Killers and 1994's The Blanket), but so little is known about these that it's hard to say what his involvement was.
 There is no such doubt about Barfly, however.
 Bukowski wrote it specifically for the big screen (Mickey Rourke played the author's alter ego Henry Chinaski), and he received sole credit for the work.

 - F. SCOTT FITZGERALD, Three Comrades (1938).
-Like many big writers of his day – William Faulkner comes to mind – Fitzgerald was lured to come to Hollywood to work in the pictures.
-His experiences informed his unfinished novel The Last Tycoon and he allegedly provided uncredited work on such '30s movies as The Women and Marie Antoinette.
-But he was only name-checked for this post-WWI love story, co-written by a fellow named Edward E. Paramore Jr.
+Like many big writers of his day – William Faulkner comes to mind – Fitzgerald was lured to Hollywood to work in the pictures.
+His experiences informed his unfinished novel The Last Tycoon and he allegedly provided uncredited work on The Women and Marie Antoinette.
+But he was credited only for this post-WWI love story, cowritten by a fellow named Edward E. Paramore Jr.

 - MAYA ANGELOU, Georgia, Georgia (1972).
 I did look for more female authors, dear reader.
 And you can find a couple mentioned below.
 But Angelou is the only one I could find who wrote exactly one screenplay.
 And that is for the barely-seen Georgia, Georgia, shot in Sweden and starring Dirk Benedict from The A-Team.
 Angelou also wrote the film's song score, sung by star Diana Sands, who died of cancer the following year.
 A curio, to be sure.